Key takeaways:

 Some people taking Myrbetriq may feel dizzy.
 It’s not a common side effect, but dizziness can have a negative effect on your daily life if it happens.
 And a small number of people in clinical trials had to stop taking Myrbetriq because of it.

 Good to know: Other OAB medications, such as Vesicare, can cause dizziness and confusion in older adults.
-But Myrbetriq hasn’t been linked to cognitive changes in adults ges 65 and older.
+But studies don’t show a link between Myrbetriq and cognitive changes in adults ages 65 and older.
 And there doesn’t seem to be a difference in the risk of dizziness for older adults versus younger adults either.

 7. Trouble peeing

 Myrbetriq works by relaxing the muscles in your bladder.
 But sometimes, this can make it harder for your bladder to contract enough to fully empty when you pee (urinary retention).
 You may notice pain in your lower belly or have trouble peeing, even if you feel the urge to go.
-This side effect is more likely if you take Myrbetriq along with certain other OAB medications.
+Urinary retention is more likely if you take Myrbetriq along with certain other OAB medications.
 It’s also more common if something is blocking urine from flowing freely (bladder obstruction).

 If urinary retention isn’t treated, it could lead to bladder or kidney damage.
-So be sure to let your prescriber know if you’re having trouble peeing or notice that you’re peeing less than usual — especially if you also have stomach pain.
+So be sure to let your prescriber know if you’re having trouble peeing or notice that you’re peeing less than usual while taking Myrbetriq — especially if you also have stomach pain.

 8. Swelling of the face, lips, or tongue